drolsonmi/math1040/Lesson06/6_1_Mean.md

 * 2.2.4 Calculator: summarizing 1-variable statistics (pages 64-66)

 ## Lesson
-The mean (\[\bar{x}\]) is a balance between all the numbers in a dataset.
+The mean ($$\bar{x}$$) is a balance between all the numbers in a dataset.
 By balance, we mean that the middle leans more toward the heavily concentrated values.

 To calculate the mean:
 $$\bar{x} = \frac{\text{add all values together}}{\text{number of values}} = \frac{x_1+x_2+x_3+\dots}{n} = \frac{\sum x_i}{n}$$